daniel-schwarzenbach/CSP_Project/README.md

 ## Matplot++-Library

-Rich plotting library

-Is auto installed through CMake
+Matplot++ (automatically installed through CMake) is used as a plotting library.

 [Documentation](https://alandefreitas.github.io/matplotplusplus/)